Affiliate links – Commission earned at no cost to you.

 This is not a traffic problem.
 It is a system problem.

-According to research cited across multiple sales studies, responding to a lead within the first minute increases conversions by up to 391% compared to responding an hour later.
+According to research cited across multiple sales studies, Multiple sales studies show the same pattern: faster response usually means higher conversion, especially when the customer is contacting more than one local business.
 In competitive local markets – where a homeowner needs an electrician, a cleaner, or a landscaper and will call three businesses in a row – speed of response often determines who wins the job, not price or reputation.

 The question is not whether to track leads.
 The question is whether a spreadsheet or a CRM is the right tool to do it.